 Doug Fattic gave a brazing demonstration and showed off some of his superb output.
-He's also involved in a program to help set up a bicycle manufacturing industry in Ukrane.
-He had a Ukranian city bike with him, a Nexus 7-speed in the Dutch style.
+He's also involved in a program to help set up a bicycle manufacturing industry in Ukraine.
+He had a Ukrainian city bike with him, a Nexus 7-speed in the Dutch style.

 Brian Baylis was holding forth in the garden, showing off the gorgeous new frame he had just built for Dale.
 It was very nice to meet Brian in person, we had several very pleasant conversations.

 Went to the Verona restaurant in the evening, where there was nothing available for an Atkins dieter, so I went with the lasagna, which was quite tasty.

 Cirque de Cyclisme ContinuedUp early for a 16 mile sightseeing ride around Greensboro.
 Much of the area is quite lovely, especially as the spring is in full flower here.
 We stopped at an arboretum, where some local urchins remarked that our group of about 20-30 cyclists were "all riding the same kind of bikes."
 As if!
 There were everything from a couple of wood-wheeled fixed gears (Larry Black and Harvey Sachs) to the ride leader's Landshark racer, a brace of Peugeot PX 10s (one of which was a DNF due to a loose bottom bracket) and assorted other classics, including at least two bikes with Sturmey-Archer ASC 3-speed fixed gears.

 In the afternoon, there were talks at the Lewis Recreation Center, on the general theme of French bikes.